moledoc/explore-lexing/README.md

-# tokenc
+# explore-lexing

-Currently this repo is for exploring/learning/playing around with tokenization.
+This repo is for exploring/learning/playing around with tokenization/lexing.
-Implementation done in C.
+Implementation done in C (to practice it at the same time).

 The current state is able to parse words, ints, floats and other symbols.